ringcentral/ringcentral-softphone-ts/README.md

 play -t raw -b 16 -r 16000 -e signed-integer test.wav
 ```

+To stream an audio file to remote peer, you need to make sure that the audio file is playable by the command above.

 ### Multiple instances with same credentials

 You can run multiple softphone instances with the same credentials without encountering any errors.
 However, only the most recent instance will receive inbound calls.